miketham24/miketham24/README.md

 Hey!
 I'm Michael, a 3rd year in the Business & Computer Science Program at UBC Sauder.
 Previous Intern at Electronic Arts (EA) 🎮 and Royal Bank Of Canada (RBC) 💸

-- 👀 I’m interested in Product Mangement, Project Management, and Software Development!
+- 👀 I’m interested in Data, Product Mangement, Project Management, and Software Development!
-- 🌱 I’m currently learning Cloud computing.
+- 🌱 I’m currently learning Cloud computing and interested in learning NLPs next!
 - 📫 How to reach me: thammichael20@gmail.com

 <!---